koding/kdlearn/contribute.md

 typos, spelling, and grammar.

-If you spot an issue, and need to make more changes, go back to [Koding][koding] and make the edits you need.
+If you spot an issue, and need to make more changes, go back to [Koding][ace] and make the edits you need.
 Make sure to add, commit, and push them just like before.

 If you're happy with your changes, press the big green **Create Pull Request**